Yoric/Numendo-2019/talk.md

 ---

 # IV.
-The high cost of parsing
+The unnecessary cost of parsing

 ---

-## The high cost of parsing
+## The unnecessary cost of parsing

 Recent JS VMs implement a semi-lazy strategy ("Syntax Parsing"):
 - parse and verify the entire file;